-Sect JC Class 1-JUNIOR DIVISION

-- Any rocket made in a Rocket Program either from a kit or non-kit materials and totally assembled and finished by a youth 13 years of age or younger. - Evaluators will place emphasis on proper kit assembly and finishing.
+Premium Paid ( Jut 1 st 2 nd 3rd JUNIOR DIVISION 026 JC 00001 Any rocket made in a Rocket Program either from a kit or non- kit materials and totally assembled and finished by a youth 13 years of age or younger.
+Evaluators will place emphasis on proper kit assembly and finishing.
+3.00 2.00 1.00 SENIOR DIVISION Any rocket made from non-kit materials and totally constructed and finished by a youth 14 years and older.
+Emphasis placed on proper construction techniques and 026 JC 00002 finished project.
+3.00 2.00 1.00 CONSTRUCTION PR OJECTS WITH MANUFACTURED COMPON ENTS

-Sect JC Class 2-SENIOR DIVISION

-- Any rocket made from non-kit materials and totally constructed and finished by a youth 14 years and older. - Emphasis placed on proper construction techniques and finished project.

-CONSTRUCTION PROJECTS WITH MANUFACTURED COMPONENTS

 General Information: Youth entering projects in the following classes use manufactured construction pieces to complete projects.
-Examples are Lego, K'nex, Brio and Mechano, but projects are not limited to these examples.
+Examples are Lego\, K'nex\, Brio\ and Mechano\, but projects are not limited to these examples.
 Projects can incorporate design, following instructions, three dimensional thinking, design modifications, problem solving, creativity, architecture, structural design, principles of mechanics and use of color in the planning and design process.
 These skills relate to the professions of engineering, science, construction, architecture and art.